the-isf-academy/making-with-code-revamp/site/content/courses/cs9/unit02/project_story/_index.md

-- **Design Specifications [3]**
-    - I can brainstorm ideas by gathering inspiration from existing personal websites
-    - I can plan design specifications such as a wireframe, color palette, and fonts
-    - I can update the design specifications overtime with a justification as to why changes were made
-- **Design Implementation [3]**
-    - I can write and adapt HTML and CSS to implement my design specification
-    - I can write a well structured site using HTML
-    - I can write well abstracted style rules using CSS

 **For each criteria you will be assessed on a score from 0-3.
 With 9 criteria, there is a total of 9 potential points.**
 - 0 - no evidence of the practice